 5. Tim Curry Was Neither the First Nor Second Choice for The Butler

-The second choice was Rowan Atkinson, who was making a name for himself on Blackadder in the UK, but was … um, just some British TV actor as far as Universal was concerned.
-This was nearly a full decade before Atkinson created Mr. Bean, and broke through around the world.
+The second choice was Rowan Atkinson, who was making a name for himself on Blackadder in the UK, but was just some random British TV actor as far as Universal was concerned.
+This was nearly a full decade before Atkinson created Mr. Bean and broke through around the world.
 However, when Atkinson submitted his reel to Universal for Clue no one at the studio even watched it despite Lynn campaigning on his behalf.
+Ouch.

 Thus, Tim Curry was Lynn’s third choice for the part, and the studio signed off because he was at least someone people knew thanks to Rocky Horror Picture Show.
 However, this wasn’t exactly a director having to settle for someone’s leftovers.
 Lynn and Curry were actually good friends, having gone to boarding school together.

 Maybe that friendship is why Lynn never told Curry he wasn’t the first choice for the part.
-Curry didn’t hear about Rossiter and Atkinson until a 2015 interview with Buzzfeed, to which he kindly responded, “Both would have been wonderful.”
+Curry didn’t hear about Rossiter and Atkinson until the 2015 Buzzfeed interview, to which he kindly responded, “Both would have been wonderful.”
 You take that back, Tim Curry.
 You are the one and only Wadsworth and you know it!

 6. Lee Ving Was Definitely Not the First Choice for Mr. Boddy